 If you have a large social following, Facebook Live can be a great way to get a lot of eyeballs without much cost or effort.

 - Facebook Live comes with a built-in audience for those with a large social following.
-With many people staying home and consuming a lot of news right now, Facebook is one place where people can safely congregate.
+With many people staying home and consuming a lot of news right now, Facebook is one place where people can effectively and safely congregate.

 - Only Facebook users can connect.
-Most people have Facebook accounts, but increasingly youngsters and folks focused on digital privacy may not.
+Most people have Facebook accounts.
+But increasingly youngsters and folks focused on digital privacy may not.

 - It’s mostly a one-way platform.
-Visitors can comment and send reactions, but it won’t be a true two-way conversation like you’d get with Whereby or Hangouts.
+Visitors can comment and send reactions.
+But it won’t be a true two-way conversation like you’d get with Whereby or Hangouts.

 Although it’s not set up for one-to-many interactions like true open houses, FaceTime is a great tool for easy, high-quality video conversations with individual iPhone users.